Real moduli space of stable rational curves revised: Rational homotopy type of

 For \emph{the base of induction} ($|S|=n$) we notice that there are no oriented graphs (with no oriented loops) in $\ICGS{[1n]}$.
-Indeed, each internal vertex of a graph $\Gamma\in \ICGod{d}$ has at least one outgoing edge and if, in addition, each external vertex of $\Gamma$ is connected by a unique edge and the source of this edge has at least one edge ending in an internal vertex then one can construct a directed path of arbitrary length that avoids external vertices.
-However, the number of vertices is finite and hence this path contains a loop what is not allowed in $\ICGod{d}$.
+Indeed, each internal vertex of a graph $\Gamma\in \ICGod{d}$ has at least one outgoing edge.
+Moreover, if this edge ends in an external vertex belonging to $S=[1n]$ then there should exist one more outcome that does not end in an external vertex.
+Thus, a directed path of infinite length that avoids external vertices exist.
+This is a contradiction because graphs we are considering have a finite number of vertices and do not contain directed loops.